Ko11e/Climb-that-wall/README.md

 **Sources of inspiration and guidance in general**\
 The Django Recipe Sharing Tutorial series by Dee Mc - [Django Recipe Sharing Tutorial series](https://www.youtube.com/@IonaFrisbee).

-**Source for the star rating functionn**\
+**Source for the star rating function**\
 Create Star Rating Input Box using HTML, CSS & JavaScript by [Codingflag](https://www.youtube.com/watch?v=rMR9PsvLFXw)

 **Stockoverflow, W3schools, and Geeks for Geeks**\
 Code and solutions to bugs that appear under the project were found using Stockoverflow, W3schools, and Geeks for Geeks.

 **Code Institute**\
-The Django Blog walkthrough acted as a guidance through out this project on how to set up packages and settings.
+The Django Blog walkthrough acted as guidance throughout this project on how to set up packages and settings.

 ## Content

 ### Images

-Most of the are taken from [Pexels](https://www.pexels.com/) and [iStock](https://www.istockphoto.com/se) otherwise the images are from myself or my friends.
+Most of the images are taken from [Pexels](https://www.pexels.com/) and [iStock](https://www.istockphoto.com/se) otherwise the images are from myself or my friends.

 **Navbar**
-The image from the navbar is a reconstuation from [Dreamstime](https://www.dreamstime.com/people-climb-rock-black-silhouette-climber-support-partner-wall-vector-man-climbing-activity-motivation-sport-extreme-image212028867)
+The image from the navbar is a reconstruction from [Dreamstime](https://www.dreamstime.com/people-climb-rock-black-silhouette-climber-support-partner-wall-vector-man-climbing-activity-motivation-sport-extreme-image212028867)

 ### Text Content

-Some text have been generated by ChatGPT
+Some text has been generated by ChatGPT

 ## Acknowledgments

-- My **Slackteam** and there amazing support and assistance.
+- My **Slackteam** and their amazing support and assistance.
-- Special thanks to **Malin Nilsson**, **Ellenor Vondrus**, and **Patricia Halley** for pushing me when i don't have any motivation.
+- Special thanks to **Malin Nilsson**, **Ellenor Vondrus**, and **Patricia Halley** for pushing me when I don't have any motivation.
 - My mentor, **Gareth McGirr**, for guiding and supporting me in the right direction.
-- My friends and family that i make test and come with feeedback
+- My friends and family that I make test the website and come back with feedback
-- My husband for his unwavering support and for handling everything else while I focused on this project.
+- My husband for his unwavering support and for handling everything else and our family while I focused on this project.

 [Back to the top](#climb-that-wall)